palixir/wabe/packages/wabe-documentation/docs/graphql/api.md

 }
 ```

-Case where you want to remove on object from the `Relation`:
+Case where you want to remove an object from the `Relation`:

 ```graphql
 mutation updateCompany {